-The shrimp fishery is completely commercial in federal waters.
-A random sample of commercial vessels (ca. 1/3 of the fleet) is equipped with electronic positioning devices, which is used to document effort.
+Only commercial harvest of shrimp occurs in federal waters.
+A random sample of commercial vessels (ca. 1/3 of the fleet) is equipped with electronic positioning devices, which are used to document effort.
 The units record vessel location every 10 minutes and transmit the data using cellular technology when in range.
 Vessel speed can be calculated and time spent deploying, fishing, recovering, and traveling.
 Catch and bycatch data are collected via port agents, an observer program, and surveys.
 The observer program samples less than 1% of all shrimp effort; however, the observer program has been in place since 1992 (voluntary), and mandatory since 2007; thus, a long-standing database exists regarding catch and bycatch.
+In addition, vessel captains are routinely interviewed by port agents to gather additional catch and effort information.
 Given the high volume of catch in this trawl fishery, and the multitude of species involved, it would not be practicable to implement electronic (or paper) catch/bycatch reporting by the vessel/crew.

-A 2012 Biological Opinion recommended that the National Marine Fisheries Service (NMFS) better assess the impacts of incidental take in fisheries.
-The Biological Opinion also indicated that NMFS must have a plan to increase observer effort for the shrimp trawl fishery in South and Southwest Florida where sawfish interactions are most likely to occur using standard observer protocols and/or using electronic monitoring.
+A 2012 Biological Opinion (BO) recommended that the National Marine Fisheries Service (NMFS) better assess the impacts of incidental take in fisheries.
+The BO also indicated that NMFS must have a plan to increase observer effort for the shrimp trawl fishery in South and Southwest Florida where sawfish interactions are most likely to occur using standard observer protocols and/or using electronic monitoring.
 There is some observer coverage in Southwest Florida; however, electronic monitoring could serve as an alternative to observers for documenting sea turtle and sawfish interactions in the shrimp trawl fishery.
 Pilot testing with contracted shrimp trawl vessels occurred in 2014 and 2015 (Table 1 - EM shrimp fishery).
 The EM system performed well in capturing video for a total of 109 hauls over 62 days at sea.
 The hardware held up for the duration of the trips with no water ingress to the deck components and there were was only one significant gap that may have been caused by a system component malfunction.
 While no sawfish interactions took place during the recorded trips, the EM system was installed and configured to allow the capture video imagery of sufficient quality to allow data reviewers to clearly see catch as it was brought on board and to identify other small sharks.
 Despite some positive preliminary results, there is a need to further test this system and expand coverage to areas outside southwest Florida in order for implementation to occur.
 Based on the current information, it could be predicted that any proposal to Fishery Management councils to require the use of EM would be resisted due to the limited information available.